LiamJCates/Programming-Notes/C++/IO/Manipulators.md

 C++14 Digit Separator
-To make the reading and writing of long numbers easier C1114 introduces digit separator ' (single-quote character).
-So in C11 14, the number 87523872918 can be represented as 87'523'872'918 or 87'523872'918 or 8'7'5'2'3'8'7'2'9'1'8.
+To make the reading and writing of long numbers easier C++14 introduces digit separator ' (single-quote character).
+So in C++ 14, the number 87523872918 can be represented as 87'523'872'918 or 87'523872'918 or 8'7'5'2'3'8'7'2'9'1'8.